 In large part, the growing popularity of rainwater harvesting is grounded in research identifying the reliability and water quality, health, and economic benefits of rainwater and highlighting its importance as the most accessible source of water in Australia.
 This is bolstered by a broader attitudinal shift as the general public becomes more aware of the value of holistic rainwater harvesting systems that include the roof, gutters, tank, pump, and appliances.

 In response to this shift and the growing importance of water preservation in today’s increasingly resource scarce climate, the design and construction industry is taking note.
 A number of innovators are now working toward developing more efficient harvesting technologies and refining existing ones for maximum utility.

-At the forefront of these efforts is Kingspan Environmental Australia, a regional leader in innovative environmental products and technologies.
+At the forefront of these efforts is Kingspan Water & Energy Australia, a regional leader in innovative environmental products and technologies.
 With a history of over 80 years in Australia, the company has now evolved into a strong team of experts who are committed to enhancing the built environment through innovation and good design.
 Every aspect of Kingspan Environmental Australia’s operations is driven by the company’s core belief that efficiency, sustainability, style, and safety are not mutually exclusive but rather can – and should – be achieved in tandem.

 Drawing from years of diverse, global experience, Kingspan has the knowledge, skills, and resources to genuinely invest in a rainwater harvesting agenda.
 Their research and development operations are targeted toward producing new products and product improvements that enhance the overall reliability, attractiveness, and cost effectiveness of rainwater harvesting and storage.